PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/formula_one.rst

     :align: center
     :scale: 40 %

-For each episode, the agent is randomly initialized at one of the seven checkpoints and endeavors to maximize its reaches to the 'Goal' location.
+**The Level 0 of FormulaOne** requires the agent to maximize its reach to the goal position.
+For each episode, the agent is randomly initialized at one of the seven checkpoints.

 +-----------------------------+------------------------------------------------------------------+
 | Specific Observation Space  | Box(-inf, inf, (16,), float64)                                   |